 Working for our organisation

 North Bristol NHS Trust employs over 12,000 staff providing healthcare to the residents of Bristol, South Gloucestershire and North Somerset from our award-winning hospital building at Southmead.
-We are the regional Major Trauma Centre, and an internationally recognised center of excellence in a range of services and major specialties.
-Our vision is that by enabling our teams to be the best that they can be, we will provide exceptional healthcare, personally delivered.
+We are the regional Major Trauma Centre, and an internationally recognised centre of excellence in a range of services and major specialities and we are part of the Bristol NHS Group.

 North Bristol NHS Trust values all people as individuals.
 We aim to be an anti-discriminatory organisation and are committed to building a team that represents a variety of backgrounds, perspectives, and skills.
 We welcome applicants from all underrepresented groups.